mattstratton/conducky/website/docs/developer-docs/testing.md

   - Evidence upload, listing, and download endpoints are covered for all allowed roles.

 ### Manual Testing Instructions

 - Log in as a reporter, responder, admin, and an unrelated user.
 Attempt to view a report detail page:
   - Reporter, responder, and admin should see the report.
   - Unauthorized users should see a clear error message.
   - Unauthenticated users should be prompted to log in.
 - Try uploading evidence as each allowed role and verify the file appears in the evidence list.
 - Click an evidence file link to confirm it downloads or opens as expected.

+## Testing Reports

+### Report Title

+- **Automated tests:**
+  - Backend integration tests cover:
+    - Report creation requires a title (10–70 chars).
+    - Editing the title (PATCH endpoint) with permissions and validation.
+    - Title is present in all report API responses.
+  - Frontend tests cover:
+    - Report form requires and validates the title.
+    - Title is shown in all report lists and is the clickable link.
+    - Title editing in the detail view (authorized users only).

+- **Manual testing:**
+  1. Submit a new report; verify the title is required and validated.
+  2. View report lists; verify the title is shown and is a clickable link.
+  3. Open a report detail page; verify the title is displayed.
+  4. As the reporter or admin, edit the title; verify validation and update.
+  5. As a responder or unauthorized user, verify you cannot edit the title.